-Like every other business industry, the retail sector has been drastically impacted by ongoing coronavirus pandemic.
+Like every other business industry, the retail sector has been drastically impacted by the ongoing coronavirus pandemic.

 In response to rapidly changing uncertainties surrounding COVID-19 and government guidelines, retailers are bracing themselves for near-term and long-term adverse effects along with the anticipated permanent changes to the business.
 Retailers are adjusting everything from their business models, to shopping hours, to even, in extreme cases, closing their retail outlets temporarily to reduce the spread of the virus.